K1L4n4/SQL_learning/README.md

 ## **This Portfolio is being expanded with all the SQL challenges that I learned so far**
-## Not to be confused with a Portfolio with real Projects
+##   Not to be confused with a Portfolio with real Projects!